abijithpandath/portfolio/README.md

 >**Assistant System Engineer Trainee (Jan 2022 – Jan 2023)**
 - Worked as a part of Customer Resource Management (CRM) team and spear headed data collection, data cleaing, data manipulation and data visualization to derive actionable insights
 - Closely worked with Product Owner, Business Analyst and Development team to understand commercial market and user requirements
-- Implemented various Machine Learning Algorithms to find customer satisfactory attributes and customer churn attributes
+- Implemented various Machine Learning Algorithms including regression and random forest to find customer satisfactory attributes and customer churn attributes
 - Condusted advanced  statistical analysis on large customer data sets to identify new product opportunities based on data, interpreting model outcomes and sharing insights to drive the direction
 -  Continuously learned both development tools and technologies used in the project as well as other development tools and technologies required for future development